Golden Mask (Russian award): Launch and early years

-2013-2021
+2013–2021

 By 2013, the festival included competitive and non-competitive programmes.
-The competitive part included such sections as Drama, Puppetry, Ballet, Opera, Dance, Musical, Opera, New Names, etc. The non-competitive program included sections MaskaPlus, New Play, Context (for foreign plays), Mariinsky's Premieres, and many more.
-In 2016, the festival spanned for three months, from the beginning of February to the end of April, the management team grew to 30 while the number of participants exceeded 5000.
+The competitive part included such sections as Drama, Puppetry, Ballet, Opera, Dance, Musical, Opera, and New Names.
+The non-competitive program included the sections MaskaPlus, New Play, Context (for foreign plays), Mariinsky's Premieres, and many more.
+In 2016, the festival spanned three months, from the beginning of February to the end of April.
+The management team grew to 30, while the number of participants exceeded 5000.

-Nomination of the scandalous ‘Tannhäuser’ staged by Timofey Kulyabin in Novosibirsk Opera and Ballet Theatre sparked another major scandal, for the first time the scandal went beyond the boundaries of the professional community and became public.
-Vladimir Aristarkhov, First Deputy Minister of Culture of the Russian Federation, sharply criticized the Golden Mask: in his opinion, the award supported productions that ‘obviously contradicted moral norms, obviously provoke society, obviously contain elements of Russophobia, contempt for the history of our country, and deliberately go beyond moral boundaries’.
-He also expressed doubts that the state, represented by the Ministry of Culture, and the sponsor, represented by Sberbank, should financially support the festival’.
+Nomination of the scandalous Tannhäuser staged by Timofey Kulyabin in Novosibirsk Opera and Ballet Theatre sparked another major scandal.
+For the first time, the scandal went beyond the boundaries of the professional community and became public.
+Vladimir Aristarkhov, First Deputy Minister of Culture of the Russian Federation, sharply criticized the Golden Mask: in his opinion, the award supported productions that "obviously contradicted moral norms, obviously provoke society, obviously contain elements of Russophobia, contempt for the history of our country, and deliberately go beyond moral boundaries".
+He also expressed doubts that the state, represented by the Ministry of Culture, and the sponsor, represented by Sberbank, should financially support the festival".
 On 29 May 2015, the independent trade union of theatre and cinema actors, chaired by Denis Kiris, sent a letter to Culture Minister Vladimir Medinsky, in which it also criticized the Golden Mask.
 State functionaries Nikolai Burlyayev, Pavel Pozhigaylo described the award as immoral.
 An open letter signed by 93 critics from 12 regions of Russia demanded the dissolution of the Golden Mask Award Board as being created under the strong influence of the Ministry of Culture.
-As a result, ‘Tannhäuser’, which received most of the nominations for the Golden Mask, did not go to the festival in Moscow and by the time of the award ceremony had disappeared from the nominees.
-Kirill Serebrennikov and his Gogol Center publicly refused to participate in the award because some of the members of its expert council had written denunciations and libels against him and his theatre.
-Following numerous discussions, public hearings and meetings of the working group specially created by the Union of Theatre Workers and the Ministry of Culture, the new ‘Regulations on the Golden Mask Award and Festival’ were published on 4 April 2016.
-According to the new document, if the entire production is not nominated for the main category, then individual works in private categories such as Best Director, Best Actor, Best Actress, etc., cannot be awarded.
+As a result, Tannhäuser, which received most of the nominations for the Golden Mask, did not go to the festival in Moscow and by the time of the award ceremony had disappeared from the nominees.
+Kirill Serebrennikov and his Gogol Center publicly refused to participate in the award because some of the members of its expert committee had written denunciations and libel against him and his theatre.
+Following numerous discussions, public hearings and meetings of the working group specially created by the Union of Theatre Workers and the Ministry of Culture, the new "Regulations on the Golden Mask Award and Festival" were published on 4 April 2016.
+According to the new document, if the entire production is not nominated for the main category, then individual works in private categories such as Best Director, Best Actor, or Best Actress cannot be awarded.